• Home

 THE SPRINT 8® PROGRAM

-Sprint 8 is so much more than a basic HIIT workout.
-When you use the Sprint 8 training program, people of all shapes and sizes can hit the ground running from the start.
-Pre-programmed for beginner, intermediate, advanced or elite athletes, the short HIIT workout allows you to enter your age, weight and desired level of intensity, and the equipment will automatically change speed and elevation or resistance during the workout as it moves through your sprint and recovery intervals.
-You can even choose if you’d like to work out with helpful audio and video tips from Coach Phil Campbell, or go it alone. *Sprint 8 is designed for healthy adults at all levels of fitness.
-It is highly recommended that individuals get an examination by a physician before attempting any fitness training program, including Sprint 8.
+Sprint 8 is so much more than just a basic HIIT workout.
+This innovative training program is designed to accommodate individuals of all shapes and sizes, making it one of the best exercise programs available.
+Whether you’re a beginner, intermediate, advanced, or elite athlete, Sprint 8 allows you to hit the ground running from the start.
+By entering your age, weight, and desired level of intensity, the equipment automatically adjusts speed, elevation, or resistance throughout the workout, seamlessly guiding you through sprint and recovery intervals.
+You also have the option to work out with valuable audio and video tips from Coach Phil Campbell or choose to go it alone.
+Sprint 8 is suitable for healthy adults at all levels of fitness, including those focusing on senior fitness.
+However, it is highly recommended that individuals consult with a personal trainer or get an examination by a physician before starting any fitness training program, including Sprint 8.

 BENEFITS OF THE SPRINT 8® WORKOUT